leonardsaers/explore-ai-blog/2023-03-18-chat-gpt-as-your-editor.md

 > [ChatGPT-3] - You're welcome!
 I'm glad I could help.
 If you have any other questions or need further assistance, feel free to ask!

+# Conclusion

+The given remarks were all valid, but I did not follow all of them.
+It's clear that using ChatGPT as your personal editor increases the quality of text without removing your personal way of formulating the text.
+Only a few sentences where edited during this conversation.

+The final result is here: [Final markdown text](2023-03-18/final_text.md)